nicksisco1932/Work_Contemp/Paul_ingles.md

 Pattern Link:
 This fits an escalating pattern of on-site boundary pushing and attempts to assert dominance outside of professional process.

+📌 Incident #7 – Culturally Insensitive Nicknaming

+Date: Ongoing (2025)
+Context:
+Paul has repeatedly referred to a Chinese-American female colleague using the Mandarin phrase for "let’s go" as a nickname.
+This behavior appears to reduce her identity to her ethnicity and is delivered in a tone that suggests mockery or trivialization, not respect or camaraderie.

+Impact:
+This conduct is culturally insensitive and reinforces a hostile, exclusionary environment.
+It singles out a colleague based on ethnicity and normalizes inappropriate commentary in a clinical setting.
+When combined with Paul's ongoing verbal hostility and pattern of dominance, it demonstrates a sustained disregard for basic professionalism and respect.

+Notes:
+The nickname was not self-selected by the colleague and has not been publicly embraced.
+It was used in casual conversation by Paul, who also frequently disparages other sites during team discussions.
+This further reflects a dismissive and divisive approach to team collaboration.

 ---